90% of trucks in Nigeria over 30 yrs – FRSC - Vanguard News

 Nanle pointed out that the main objective of the project was to provide a place of rest for truck operators, and a measure of comfort for them to reduce fatigue and accidents on the roads.

-He said that the facility would include mechanic workshop, hotels, health centre, police post, fuel station, warehousing, weigh bridge, fire service, cave area, and others.
+He said that the facility would include mechanic workshops, hotels, health centre, police posts, fuel stations, warehousing, weighbridge, fire service, cave area, and others.

 Some of the stakeholders that participated at the event include: the Association of Maritime Transport Owners, the Council of Maritime Truck Unions and Associations, Road Transport Employers Association of Nigeria, and the Nigeria Association of Road Transport Owners.